ComradDoge/DogeEU4/README.md

 <!-- <img src=https://i.imgur.com/p7Fv1Z6.gif/> THIS IMAGE IS UNAVAILBALEW-->

 - Version: 1.35.2
-- Checksum: dd7c
+- Checksum: ?

-<h1>12/05/2023</h1>
+<h1>19/05/2023</h1>
 <img src=https://i.imgur.com/dAceBAG.png/>

 - Forming Rum will give the appropriate T1 reform.
+- Vanilla Flavour French vassals are now the correct type.
 - Fixed Caliphate government mechanic monthly ticks not working.
-- Vanilla Flavour French vassals are now the correct type.
 - The Maritime Allies event in Vanilla Flavour will no longer spam you.
 Oops.
+- Lusitanian Empire formable now also has access to the Portuguese mission tree.
 - Some italian missions that require opinion requirements from Rome or Papal States tweaked.
 - Shattered bookmark, Ming will get the generic tree that chinese minors get while in Vanilla Flavour it will have access to its actual tree.
+- Korea in Shattered and Vanilla flavor bookmarks get different missions trees, one from Missions Expanded and the other from Paradox, respectively.

 <br/>
 <img src=https://i.imgur.com/F14PpEA.png/>